5 Praying Women in the Bible

 By Shannon Leibold

-Throughout history, women have a special place in the story of redemption.
-They are life-bringers, world-changers and truth-tellers.
-They bring warmth, wisdom and grace to relationships.
-They speak truth, engage in good deeds, and nurture the next generation.
+Women in the Bible have a special place in the story of redemption.
+These women are life-bringers, world-changers and truth-tellers.
+Each one not only brings warmth, wisdom and grace to relationships, but they also speak truth, engage in good deeds, and nurture the next generation.
 These mighty women have one thing in common: they are women of prayer.

 While the Bible mentions many women who made a significant impact, a few are remembered for their vibrant prayer lives.
 Here are five examples of a praying woman in the Bible: